MinaFoundation/Core-Grants/RFCs/rfc-0008-wallet-provider-api.md

 ```

 #### mina_chainInformation
-Returns both the chain ID and an informative name of the chain
+Returns both the chain ID and an informative name of the chain.
+The name should follow the [CAIP-2 specification for Mina](https://github.com/ChainAgnostic/namespaces/blob/main/mina/caip2.md#test-cases).

 ##### Parameters
 None